 Identify the most positively influential person on your team (besides you.)
 This will be a person that most of your team members will listen to AND someone who you think will want to help you.
 This is what we call an “opinion leader”.
 This is NOT the loudest complainer who likes to get people riled up and lead the troops in the wrong direction.

 Approach that person.
-See if he/she will partner with you to figure out a way to get more people interested in using the new tools.
+See if they will partner with you to figure out a way to get more people interested in using the new tools.
 Say, “I know the team looks up to you.
 I think our team can <say a benefit> if we would just learn to use the spreadsheets <or whatever tool> better.
 Will you help me find a way to do that?
 How do you think we can do this?”
-It’s REALLY important to ask the Opinion Leader for his/her ideas.
+It’s REALLY important to ask the Opinion Leader for their ideas.
 I always say, “People will support that which they helped to create.”
-Offer to teach the person a few time-saving tips so he/she can see the value of making the change.
+Offer to teach the person a few time-saving tips to see the value of making the change.

 Step Three: Get a Few Early Successes – Then Inform Your Boss

 Once you’ve gotten one or two people who are comfortably using the new system, see if they’ll give you a few “testimonials”.
-Ask them for a success story – how has making the change to the new system benefitted their productivity?
+Ask them for a success story – how has making the change to the new system benefited their productivity?
 Once you can demonstrate positive progress, it’s time to bring your boss into the loop.
-Any team leader worth his or her salt will be pleased that their team members are learning something new.
-Plus, if your boss has been one of the hold outs in trying the new system, it may give a bit of a boost of confidence that yes, he or she can do this too.
+Any team leader worth their salt will be pleased that their team members are learning something new.
+Plus, if your boss has been one of the hold outs in trying the new system, it may give a bit of a boost of confidence that yes, they can do this too.
 The best possible outcome is that your boss will praise those who’ve taken the steps to make the change.